casp3ro/casp3ro/README.md

-Kacper is a passionate software engineer with knowledge across variety stacks from dynamic front-end apps, through back-end services via AWS and ETH blockchain.
+Passionate software engineer with knowledge across variety stacks from dynamic front-end apps, through back-end services via AWS and ETH blockchain.
 Beyond work, he specializes in adventure photography and is an avid music lover and guitar player.

 ## Tech Stack